 Simmer until everything is soft (40 minutes or so) then blend with a stick blender until its smooth.
 Check the taste and add salt, pepper or sugar to your liking.

+Our thoughts are that the carrots add sweetness which helps stop it being too acidic.
 That’s it, tasty soup in about an hour and a half with not a lot of input from you.